tilln/jmeter-iso8583/README.md

    (default: `deploy` subfolder from where JMeter was started).
 - `jmeter.iso8583.q2StartupTimeout` (ms):
    How long to wait until the Q2 component starts up (default: 2 seconds).
+- jmeter.iso8583.q2PackagerLogging` (true/false):
+   Whether to include Packager log information to the JMeter log output.
+   This may be useful in DEBUG mode to troubleshoot Packager issues. (default: false).
 - `jmeter.iso8583.incomingConnectionTimeout` (ms):
    How long to wait for incoming connections when running in server-mode (default: 1 minute).
 - `jmeter.iso8583.channelReconnectDelay` (ms):